 GAMEDAY: Wild at Blackhawks

-Wild at Blackhawks will be broadcast nationally in high definition on Versus at 7:00 PM.
-The game can be heard on WCCO 830 AM, or online at Wild.com.
+Wild at Blackhawks will be broadcast locally in high definition on Fox Sport North with a start time at 7:30 PM.
+The game can be heard on KFAN 100.3 FM or online at Wild.com.

 to receive Minnesota Wild broadcast alerts/game day previews each Wild Game day.